You are now in the main content area

 N'it and hello!

-I am Monica McKay, Director of Aboriginal Initiatives.
+I am Monica McKay, Director of Indigenous Initiatives.
 On behalf of my team, I would like to welcome you to Toronto Metropolitan University!
-I feel TMU continues to support Aboriginal students in many different ways and hope you will find the resources on our website to be a helpful aid in your journey.
+I feel TMU continues to support Indigenous students in many different ways and hope you will find the resources on our website to be a helpful aid in your journey.

 T'ooyaksiy' N'iin, Miigwetch, thank you!